MyPaipoBoards | Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Click on above pics for a larger image.

 Collective Development.
-This is now my main travel bag to tropical destinations (as of late 2008) and maybe to some cool water destinations since there is enough room to pack in a wetsuit and bootie/gloves and the usual towels, bubblewrap and lycra accessories.
+This is now my main travel bag to tropical destinations (as of late 2008) and maybe to some cool water destinations since there is enough room to pack in a wetsuit and bootie/gloves and the usual towels, bubble wrap and Lycra accessories.
 It is not as tight as my trusty HO Sports bag (see below).
-Should be able to accomodate flippers, leashes and wax -- just gotta watch the weight limits when you fly.
+Should be able to accommodate flippers, leashes and wax -- just gotta watch the weight limits when you fly.
 Also, you don't want to show up with an over stuffed and heavy bag if you want to keep from paying extra bag fees.
-The padded handstraps, shoulder and backpack style straps work fine; three internal pockets help in organizing accessories; internal binding straps keep things in place (like your towels and wetsuit used for padding); and backpack straps help out when hiking into wilderness spots.
+The padded hand straps, shoulder and backpack style straps work fine; three internal pockets help in organizing accessories; internal binding straps keep things in place (like your towels and wetsuit used for padding); and backpack straps help out when hiking into wilderness spots.
 The bag is padded on all sides.
 The pictures to the left show my paipo, packed inside a skim board bag, with towels and other items packed for a trip to the tropics.

 This bag is marketed as a wakeboard bag.
 I bought it on eBay in 2007, for $26.50 plus $14.00 s/h.